 Robert Classic French Film Festival

-The Ninth Annual Robert Classic French Film Festival — co-presented by Cinema St. Louis and the Webster University Film Series — celebrates St. Louis’ Gallic heritage and France’s cinematic legacy.
-The featured films span the decades from the 1920s through the mid-1990s, offering a revealing overview of French cinema.
+The 10th Annual Robert Classic French Film Festival — co-presented by Cinema St. Louis and the Webster University Film Series — celebrates St. Louis’ Gallic heritage and France’s cinematic legacy.
+The featured films span the decades from the 1920s through the 1990s, offering a revealing overview of French cinema.

-Every program features introductions and discussions by film scholars and critics.
+Every program features introductions and discussions by film or French scholars and critics.
 The discussions will place the works in the contexts of both film and French history and provide close analyses.

 All films are in French with English subtitles.

 Germaine Dulac Double Bill: The Cigarette & The Smiling Madame Beudet

 A pioneering filmmaker and feminist, Germaine Dulac toggled between commercial and avant-garde modes, with one of her most famous works, “The Seashell and the...
 Read More